sandra-bee/human-value-detection/README.md

 * arguments-test-nyt.tsv
 * labels-test-nyt.tsv

 For testing, this project expectes `models/best_model.pt` to be present.
 You can obtain this file through training, or download it from [[3]](#3) (you will have access to this link with your RuG gmail account).

 ## Launch
 Install the requirements in `requirements.txt` using `pip install -r requirements.txt` in your terminal (we recommend setting up a virtual environment).

+In order to install pytorch, follow the installation instructions found here: https://pytorch.org/get-started/locally/.
+Be sure to have your virtual environment active, if you use one.

 Then run `main.py <train|test|extra_test>` to launch:
 * The parameter `train` will launch either grid search (if `GRID_SEARCH=True` in main) or will perform training with a set of optimal hyperparameter values chosen.
 * The parameter `test` will perform testing using the `best_model.pt` that has been saved in folder `models/` after training.
 * The parameter `extra_test` will also perform testing, but for the additional test datasets provided for robustness (Nahj, Zhihu, NYT).
 You can set `MAKE_PLOTS=True` in main to visualise the training and validation loss obtained on the best model.

 ## Data Augmentation
 To run data augmentation on the files in `data/`, run the file `DataAugmentation.py`.
 This will generate the following augmented training data files:
 * augmented-arguments-training.tsv
 * augmented-labels-training.tsv